spark-94/BBS/README.md

 Assembly of a BBS
 --------------------
-After modifiyng the CHARMM path in the script run
+After modifiyng the path for CHARMM excecutable run

     bash step3_bbs_assembly.sh

+This is a wrapper script for a CHARMM script,

+    step3_bbs_assembly.inp

 CHARMM input scripts